-The intention of these rules is to provide additions to the basic rules in order to create a smoothrunning, spectator-friendly, well-resourced elite sports event.
-They set the standard for WFDF events, but should also guide best practice for non-WFDF events.
+The intention of these rules is to provide additions to the basic rules in order to create a smooth-running, spectator-friendly, well-resourced elite sports event.
+Where there is a discrepancy between the Rules of Beach Ultimate and the Appendix, the Appendix takes precedence.
+These rules set the standard for WFDF events, but should also guide best practice for non-WFDF events.
 Specifically, these rules should be applied at the following events:

-- World Beach Ultimate Championships, - Continental Beach Ultimate Championships (e.g. Pan-American Championships, Asia-Oceanic Championships, All African Championships), - World Beach Games (along with other changes as mandated by WFDF and/or IWGA event hosts)
+- World Beach Ultimate Championships, - World Beach Ultimate Club Championships, - World Masters Beach Ultimate Club Championships, - Continental Beach Ultimate Championships (e.g. Pan-American Beach Ultimate Championships, Asia-Oceanic Beach Ultimate Championships, All African Beach Ultimate Championships, European Beach Ultimate Championships),

+• World Beach Games (along with other changes as mandated by WFDF and/or IWGA event hosts),